-Students must complete a total of 120 credits as noted for each BFA Program to earn the BFA degree.
-Consult the School of Craft and Emerging Media and School of Visual Art for detailed information on BFA Programs.
+Students must complete a minimum of 120 credits as defined and required for each BFA Program to earn the BFA degree.

+Consult the School of Craft and Emerging Media and School of Visual Art for detailed information about BFA Programs.

-The Bachelor of Design Degree (BDes) is offered with Majors in Photography and Visual Communications Design.
-Study streams in Visual Communications Design that focus learner interest are available in Advertising / Graphic Design and Illustration / Character Design.
-Both Bachelor of Design majors are restricted admission Majors.
-Students are eligible to apply to these Majors after successfully completing First Year Studies.
+The Bachelor of Design (BDes) degree is offered with majors in Photography and Visual Communications Design.
+Study streams in Visual Communications Design that focus learner interest are available in Advertising & Graphic Design and Illustration & Character Design.
+The Bachelor of Fine Arts, First Year Studies major is the common first year of studies at AUArts and is the admission pathway to the Bachelor of Design.
+Students are eligible to apply to the BDes after successfully completing First Year Studies.